m2rtenm/nd082-Azure-CI-CD/README.md

 ## Configuration of Azure Pipelines

-For configuring Azure Pipelines, please the [official documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).
+For configuring Azure Pipelines, please use the [official documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/python-webapp?view=azure-devops).

 The result of a successful deployment looks something like this: